lil-id/wazuh-express/README.md

 Then restart the wazuh manager `systemctl restart wazuh-manager`.

-Make sure your webhook secret is same as wazuh signature
+Make sure your webhook secret is same as wazuh signature.